Find Grad Schools

 Master’s Degrees in Communications Technology

 There are 3 colleges and univerities across the nation that offer a master's degree in communications tech.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 38% were students from underrepresented racial-ethnic groups.
+This major attracts roughly equal numbers of men and women.
+Around 20 of these students are from underrepresented racial-ethnic groups.
+Also, 10.0% of communications tech graduates were international students.

 Education Levels of Communications Tech Majors

-In 2020-2021, 21 master's degrees were awarded to communications tech majors.
+During the most recent year for which data is available, 10 people earned their master's degree in communications tech.
 This earns it the #290 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in communications tech at each degree level.